Rothenburg ob der Tauber: Germany’s Fairy Tale Christmas Village

 Though the original imperial castle was destroyed by an earthquake in 1356, the impressive outer gate remains.
 The nearby Castle Garden has stunning views of both the Tauber Valley and the old town.

-And if you’ve always wanted to visit a real German Christmas Market, Rothenburg serves up one of Germany’s oldest and best each winter.
+But if you’ve always wanted to visit a real German Christmas Market, the Rothenburg Christmas Market is one of Germany’s oldest and best each winter.
 Shop elaborately decorated gift stalls set against a medieval backdrop while sipping mulled wine.
 Simply magical!

 There are two distinct advantages of an overnight stay in Rothenburg ob der Tauber (versus a day trip):